brsynth/rptools/rptools/rpcompletion/README.md

 Completes mono-component reactions output by RetroPath2.0 with the appropriate cofactors.
 Creates sub-paths when multiple reaction rules are associated with a single reaction.
 Input is a single pathways file produced by RP2Paths.
 It stands on rrCache which store pre-computed data.

+All metabolic pathways will be built as the following:

+- For each "master" pathway
+  - Each chemical transformation can be produced by multiple reaction rules
+    - For each reaction rule can have been produced by multiple template chemical reactions.

+Thus, each different template reaction for each different reaction rule for each different chemical transformation provides one single possible pathway.
+The algorithm explores the combinatorics of all possible pathways and for each "master pathway" (the one from chemical transformations), keeps only top (10) ones.

 ## Input

 Required: